-The Public Employee Retirement System (PERS) is the retirement system for most public service workers in Oregon, including state employees.
-PERS-covered employees hired on or after Aug.
-29, 2003, are Oregon Public Service Retirement Plan (OPSRP) members, unless membership was previously established in PERS.
+The Public Employees Retirement System (PERS) is the retirement system for most public service workers in Oregon, including state employees.
+PERS-covered employees hired after Aug.
+28, 2003, are Oregon Public Service Retirement Plan (OPSRP) members, unless membership was previously established in PERS.
 OPSRP has two components: the Pension Program and the Individual Account Program.

 The OPSRP Pension Program is funded by your employer and provides a lifetime pension.
 It is designed to provide approximately 45 percent of your final average salary at retirement, for a general service member with a 30-year career.
 Final average salary is generally the average of the highest three consecutive years (or less if you were employed for less than three years) or one-third of total salary in the last 36 months of employment.